Punff/zerotier-ssh-eduroam-server/README.md

 I integrated my roommate's external SSD into the setup by connecting it to junkyard.
 After partitioning the SSD, I created a user account for my roommate and added his laptop to the ZeroTier network.
 This enabled my roommate to access his user account remotely, stored on his SSD.

 ### 6. Use Cases
-Currently serving as a backup for personal files with an automated 'rsync' script I wrote.
+Currently serving as a backup for personal files with an automated `rsync` script I wrote.
 An additional use case in the works is a family photo web gallery hosted locally where access is restriced to devices on the network